Cruffles

 - Place each rolled croissant into the waffle iron.
 Close gently and cook for 1½ to 3 minutes, or until golden and crispy.

-- Enjoy right off the iron, or add dipping sauces on the side (marinara for savory, chocolate or berry sauce for sweet).
+- Serve immediately, with dipping sauces if you like (marinara for savoury, chocolate or berry sauce for sweet).

 Notes

-- Storage: Keep leftovers in an airtight container for up to 2 days.
+- Storage: Store leftovers in an airtight container for up to 2 days.

 - Reheating: Toast in the oven or air fryer at 350°F (175°C) for 5–6 minutes.